jchcdwgithub/AOS6-CLI-Parser/README.md

 #### What CLI lines are gathered when using the aggregate flag?

-This feature was written with assessments in mind so the information gathered is meant to be included into the assessment report.
+This feature was written with assessments in mind so the information gathered is meant to be included in the assessment report.
 As such, there are only a few CLI lines that are of interest:

     1. ap group
     2. virtual ap